bcgov/firb-tools/tools/Add_Geomark_URLs/README.md

 The Geomark Web Service takes a feature geometry as input and assigns it a unique URL.
 This URL can then be sent to another party as a representation of the geometry.

-This script tool will add a field named Geomark_URL to a spatial dataset that you select (FGDB feature class, shapefile etc.) and populate the field with a Geomark URL for each feature.
+This script tool will add a field named GeomarkURL to a spatial dataset that you select (FGDB feature class, shapefile etc.) and populate the field with a Geomark URL for each feature.
 There is one tool designed to work in ArcGIS Desktop 10.x (ArcCatalog or ArcMap), and another tool designed to work within ArcGIS Pro 3.x.

 # Usage